 Over the summer of 2013 we conducted a series of investigations into some climate change charities that we believe to be promising.
+The information here reflects our findings as of 2013 but may no longer be up to date.
 Our findings are detailed in the reports below:

 Climate change—specifically man-made (anthropogenic) global warming—is often cited as one of the greatest dangers facing mankind in the 21st Century.
 Climate change refers to the rise in average Earth temperature that has been occurring since the late 19th century and still continues.
 Since the early 20th century, Earth’s mean surface temperature has increased by about 0.8 °C (1.4 °F), with about two-thirds of the increase occurring since 1980.
 Warming of the climate system is primarily caused by increasing concentrations of greenhouse gases produced by human activities such as the burning of fossil fuels and deforestation.

 Climate change is a large risk because of the potential problems it could create in the future.
 The World Health Organization estimates that there will be 250,000 additional deaths per year between 2030 and 2050 – a total of 5 million deaths – caused by malnutrition, malaria, and other tropical diseases exacerbated by the changing environment.

 However, this method of assessing cost-effectiveness also does not capture all the potential negative side-effects of climate change, neglecting reduced economic productivity, damage to culture, forced migration, and biodiversity loss, among others.